Skip to content

 With the introduction of Polars Cloud, we also introduced the distributed engine.
 This engine enables users to horizontally scale workloads across multiple machines.

 Polars has always been optimized for fast and efficient performance on a single machine.
 However, when querying large datasets from cloud storage, performance is often constrained by the I/O limitations of a single node.
-By scaling horizontally, these download limitations can be significantly reduced, allowing users to process at scale.
+By scaling horizontally, these download limitations can be significantly reduced, allowing users to process data at scale.

-Distributed engine is in early stage
+Distributed engine is early stage

 Using distributed engine

-To execute queries using the distributed engine, you can call distributed().
+To execute queries using the distributed engine, you can call the distributed() method.

 lf: LazyFrame